scmpevatrons/ai-chatverse/README.md

 ## Quickstart
 The best way to get started with the application is by visiting the application hosted in streamlit community cloud <a href="https://ai-chatverse.streamlit.app/" target="_blank"> here</a>.

+**Note:** LLAMA2 uses llama cpp and needs a aritifact, it can only be run locally.

+PS: Please configure the installation according to this <a href="https://python.langchain.com/docs/integrations/llms/llamacpp" target="_blank"> link </a>

 ### Running from docker locally via official docker image
 The application can be run locally using docker by running the following command